Bellman Residual Minimization for Control: Geometry, Stationarity, and Convergence: Definitions, lemmas, and notation

 \subsection{Oblique projection}

 Here, we briefly describe the concept of oblique projection~\citep{scherrer2010should} before proceeding.
 First, the oblique projection is defined as follows. \begin{definition}[Oblique projection] Let $\Psi \in {\mathbb R}^{n\times m}$ be a constant matrix.
-For any convex set $C \in {\mathbb R}^n$, the oblique projection is defined as
+For any convex set $C \subseteq {\mathbb R}^n$, the oblique projection is the (possibly set-valued) map defined by